Label: Creation Records

 After travelling to Italy for the World Cup, where they did their best to establishthe hitherto concept of Czech hooliganism, the brothers Von Dämmerung travelled across Europe, arriving in England at the end of July.
 Whilst there, they circulated copies of a cassette they had made.
 The general reaction was one of disbelief.
 Many people were heard to make rather unkind remarks about people who took too many drugs.

 The record which you now have in your hands has been mastered from that cassette.
 Recorded on four-track equipment in bedrooms across central Europe, it makes no claim towards sonic sophistication.
 Indeed it makes no real claims of any kind whatsoever.
-The Brothers Von Dämmerung are only too proud to retail the story of how, at their first and only public appearance, at a bar in Vienna, the proceedings closed in utter confusion after members of the public, objecting to The Black Eg's relentlessly tedious version of Morricone's theme to The Good, The Bad & The Ugly caused a near riot when they attacked the band with C.S. gas.
+The Brothers Von Dämmerung are only too proud to retell the story of how, at their first and only public appearance, at a bar in Vienna, the proceedings closed in utter confusion after members of the public, objecting to The Black Eg's relentlessly tedious version of Morricone's theme to The Good, The Bad & The Ugly caused a near riot when they attacked the band with C.S. gas.

 Nor are the "band" remotely apologetic for their spectacularly odd choice of samples.
 It is tempting to speculate that all the loops on this record derive from free review copies sent to Sinful Beat in the hope of publicity.
 Certainly one can detect the presence of the ansaphone machine on many tracks.